11 min read

 2. Community engagement.
 Sorelle doesn’t only showcase her work and expects for the fans to comment and engage.
 She asks for her communities opinions, reaches out and responds to their inquiries.
 She gives the sense of openness and she shows how approachable she is.
 So don’t shy away, be the friend of your audience.

 3. Personal touch.
 It’s quite amazing what happens when we start being open about our beliefs, our stories, our current fears and thoughts.
 Here is where branding fades, and humanity shines.
 Besides defining your identity and stay true to consistency, people love seeing other people.
 So when Sorelle starts talking about her views on global warming or what she was thinking when she woke up or how she’s planning a career shift – we start paying attention.
 We’re curious, we want to be inspired, we want to know about others.

 4. Sharing knowledge.
 Sorelle didn’t only make it as an photography influencer but she’s ready to share her experience, her knowledge, her tips and tricks.
 And that’s amazing and won her 400K subscribers on Youtube.
 That’s amazing.
 She uses videos to talk about lifestyle, inspiration and it makes her viewers time worthwhile.

-3 photographers & social media influencers – 10 lessons to be learnt.
+3 social media photographers – 10 lessons to be learned.
 Hope you find them useful & ping me, I’d love to follow your work!